-Algae are also valuable foods for all vegetarians.
-They also offer great advantages for the industrialized countries, where nowadays there is a great risk of excessive food intake.
-The mineral wealth of the algae has an alkalizing effect (= producing excess bases) in the blood and can cleanse the system by neutralizing the acids that have arisen due to the modern diet.
-They contain up to 25% more calcium than cow’s milk; They are also low in calories because they are low in fat and their carbohydrates are not fully absorbed.
-In terms of their richness in vitamins, they can often be compared with the richest country vegetables.
-The vitamins it contains are A, B, C, D3, E, K and small amounts of vitamin B12, which is rarely found in foods of vegetable origin.
-Algae are also able to dissolve deposits of fat and mucus that form in the body when overconsuming meat, dairy products and other heavy foods.
-From a nutritional and health point of view, it seems surprising that these traditional foods were not rediscovered much earlier.
+Seaweeds are also valuable food for all vegetarians.
+They also offer great advantages for industrialized countries, where nowadays there is a great danger of excessive food intake.
+The mineral richness of the seaweed has an alkalizing (= base excess producing) effect in the blood and can cleanse the system by neutralizing the acids that have developed due to the modern diet.
+Seaweed contain up to 25% more calcium than cow’s milk; they are also low in calories because they contain little fat and their carbohydrates are not completely absorbed.
+In their vitamin richness, they often bear comparison with the richest country vegetables.
+The vitamins included are A, B, C, D3, E, K and small amounts of vitamin B12, which is rarely found in foods of plant origin.
+Seaweeds are also able to dissolve fat and mucus deposits that are formed in the body during overconsumption of meat, dairy products and other heavy foods.
+From a nutritional and health perspective, it seems surprising that these traditional foods were not rediscovered much earlier.

 Soak the kombu and wakame leaves in a bowl of water overnight.

 The next day, cut the leaves into small rectangles.
-This is not necessary with the nori sheet, the nori sheet will dissolve into a paste of algae when cooked.
+This is not necessary with the nori leaf, the nori leaf will dissolve into a seaweed mush when cooked.

-Take a large saucepan.
-Put in all the algae leaves and cover the whole thing with at least 3x as much water.
+Take a large pot.
+Put in all the seaweed leaves and cover the whole thing with at least 3 times as much water.

 Bring it to a boil and let it simmer – on a low level – until the water is almost completely boiled off.
-There should be a thick paste with pieces of cabbage visible.
-The arame and nori leaves disintegrate almost completely and form a thick algae paste.
+There should be a thick paste with visible combo pieces.
+The arame and nori leaves disintegrate almost completely and form a thick algal pulp.

 Finally add 3 tablespoons of tamari and mix everything well.

-- Tip: 1 tablespoon of wholegrain rice vinegar or ½ tablespoon of freshly grated ginger juice can be added together with Shoyu.
+- Tip: 1 tablespoon brown rice vinegar or ½ tablespoon freshly grated ginger juice can be added along with shoyu.

-Seasonings and garnishes are important for a balanced, holistic meal and add variety to a simple kitchen.
-Garnish are added at the end of the cooking time or just before serving.
+Seasonings and garnishes are important for a balanced, holistic meal and add variety to a plain kitchen.
+Garnishes are added at the end of cooking or just before serving.

-They are a pleasant splash of color on every plate and stimulate the appetite.
-Condiments are usually served separately.
+They are a pleasing splash of colour on any plate and stimulate the appetite.
+Seasonings are usually served separately.
 They allow each individual to complete the meal at the table according to their individual needs and tastes.
-Condiments can also be given for medical reasons.
-Almost all foods can be used as a condiment in small amounts – including chopped lettuce leaves, dried and powdered seaweed, soft-steamed root vegetables, chopped nuts, lemon peel, herbs, and sauces.
-Condiments can be consumed in small amounts on a daily basis.
+Seasonings can also be administered for medical reasons.
+Almost any food can be used in small quantities as a seasoning – including chopped salad leaves, dried and powdered seaweed, soft steamed root vegetables, chopped nuts, lemon zest, herbs and sauces.
+Seasonings can be consumed daily in small amounts.

 I am careful and prefer to take too little rather than too much, especially if they are very salty or spicy.
-We should not usually give children any condiments, as they need much less salt than adults.
-Seasonings are a good source of minerals during pregnancy, although care should be taken with salt consumption.
+We should not usually give seasonings to children, as they need much less salt than adults.
+During pregnancy, seasonings are a good source of minerals, although you should also be careful with salt consumption.